feagi/brain-visualizer/godot_source/BrainVisualizer/Guides/navigation.md

 Navigate hierarchically:
 1. View Main Circuit (top level)
 2. Identify major regions
-3. Double-click or use dropdown to enter
+3. Double-click a circuit, or hover **Circuits** and select it, to focus it
 4. Explore contents
 5. Return to parent as needed